tsaie79/vk-cmd/prom/README.md

 ```
 pgrep -s $(cat pid.out)
 ```
-**Warning**: `pid.out` gives 2 numbers based on the scenario.
+**Warning**: The number shown in `pid.out` can represent different things:
 - If the container is launche via `vk-cmd`, then it is the PID of the leader process of the container.
 - If the container is launched directly from `shifter` on the shell, then `number-in-pid.out + 1` is the PID of the leader process of the container.

 # Run process-exporter along with the user's pod
 The process-exporter image used in this example is built from the Dockerfile in this directory.
-This works with the existing file containing the leader PID of the container.
+This works with the existing file `$HOME/pid.out` containing the leader PID of the container when launching the pod.
 If the file is not present, the process-exporter will not work.

 ## Files to build the process-exporter image
-1. `get_cmd.sh` is used to generate the configuration file for the process-exporter.
+1. `get_cmd.sh` is used to read `pid.out` and generate the configuration file for the process-exporter.
-2. `exe.sh` is the main script running the process exporter.
+2. `process-exporter-config.yml` is the template of configuration file for the process-exporter.
-3. `process-exporter-config.yml` is the template of configuration file for the process-exporter.
+3. `exe.sh` is the main script running the process exporter.

 ## Commands in the user's pod configuration file